pandammonium/plugin-readme-parser/readme.txt

 == Display specific README information ==

-You may wish to add your own section to the output to provide download links, etc. In which case you can suppress this section and then use an additional shortcode to retrieve the information that you need.
+To add your own section to the output (e.g. to provide download links), `exclude` the relevant section, then use an additional shortcode to retrieve the information that you need.

 Use the shortcode `[readme_info]` to return one of a number of different pieces of information.
-Use the required parameter `data` to specify what you need - this can b...
+Use the required parameter `data` to specify what you need - this can b:

 * **download** - Display a download link
 * **version** - Output the current version number
 * **forum** - Display a link to the forum
 * **wordpress** - Display a link to the plugin in the WordPress.org repository

-In the cases of the links you must specify text between the opening and closing shortcodes to link to.
+For links, you must specify text between the opening and closing shortcodes to link to.

-There are 4 additional parameters...
+There are four additional parameters:

-* **name** - Use this to specify the plugin name.
-This is a require parameter
+* **name** - Specifies the plugin name.
+This is required
-* **target** - If outputting a link this will assign a target to the output (default is _blank)
+* **target** - If outputting a link, this will assign a target to the output (default is `_blank`)
-* **nofollow** - If `Yes` then this will be a `nofollow` link.
-By default it won't be
+* **nofollow** - If `yes`, this will be a `nofollow` link.
+By default, it won't be
-* **cache** - By default any output will be cached for 5 minutes so that if you use this shortcode multiple times on a page the data will only be fetched once.
+* **cache** - By default, any output will be cached for five minutes so that if this shortcode is used multiple times on a page, the data will only be fetched once.
 Specify a different number (in minutes) to adjust this.
-Set to `No` to switch off caching entirely
+Set to `no` to switch off caching

-An example of usage may be...
+For example:

 `[readme_info name="YouTube Embed" data="download"]Download YouTube Embed[/readme_info]'

 == Reviews & Mentions ==

-[WPCandy](http://wpcandy.com/reports/wp-readme-parser-plugin-converts-plugins-readme-into-blog-ready-xhtml?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+wpcandy+%28WPCandy+-+The+Best+of+WordPress%29 "WPCandy") - WP README Parser Plugin converts Plugin's readme into blog-ready XHTML
+[WPCandy](http://wpcandy.com/reports/plugin-readme-parser-plugin-converts-plugins-readme-into-blog-ready-xhtml?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+wpcandy+%28WPCandy+-+The+Best+of+WordPress%29 "WPCandy") - WP README Parser Plugin converts Plugin's readme into blog-ready XHTML

 == Acknowledgements ==